-- Please note the additional criteria added at the end for the new Rich Payne Palliative Care Leadership Award
+- Please note the additional criteria added at the end for the new Dr Richard Payne Leadership Award

 1. Technical Competence

 Competence is a baseline requirement.
-It encompasses both technical knowledge of the best means of palliative care, medical and pharmaceutical, as well as skill in determining how best to deploy this with individual patients.
-The art of medicine and nursing and the science of medicine come into play.
+It encompasses both technical knowledge of the best means of care as well as skill in determining how best to deploy care with individual patients.
+The ‘art’ and science of medicine comes into play.

 2. Personal Integrity

 Personal integrity means that combination of personality traits and virtues most conducive to good end-of-life care.
-Given the frequent medical uncertainty of such care and the individual differences among patients in response to their treatment, humility is a key virtue.
+Humility is a key virtue.
 That means knowing what one does not know, a willingness to shift modes of treatment when an earlier course proves inefficacious, and a sharing of uncertainty with colleagues.

 Friendship with patients, though not always possible, is an advantage.
-Dying can be lonely.
-The patient is sometimes bereft of family and friends, and often only the attending clinician is in a position to be a steadfast companion.
-Availability is hardly less important—being there when a patient needs care, which means having an openness to inconvenience and schedule disruption.
+Dying can be lonely, and often only the clinician is in a position to be a steadfast companion.
+Availability is hardly less important, but it requires openness to inconvenience and schedule disruption.
 A willingness to make house calls to avoid unnecessary visits to hospitals or physician offices is an important mark of availability.
 Most fundamentally, patients need to know they will not be abandoned.
-At times, families, in effect, abandon their loved ones, sometimes because they were not close in the first place or because they cannot cope with the reality of a loved one’s dying.
-But, come what may, the physician must be there until the very end.
+Come what may, the clinician must be there until the very end.

 4. Active engagement of friends and family